adimail/classroom/docs/ML/data-quality.md

 ## Quality Assurance of Primary Data

-The quality of primary data depends on how it is collected.
-To ensure high-quality data, it is essential to follow certain standards and governance protocols.
-Below are some key techniques to maintain data quality:
+Depending on the quality of the collection, primary data have different qualities.
+Some ways that one could achieve good data quality are as follows:

 Here's a detailed description of techniques for ensuring primary data quality:

 - **Defining Standard Variables**

-The establishment of uniform variable names and formats across all data collection instruments ensures consistency and prevents confusion.
-For example, using standardized naming conventions like 'customer_id' instead of variations like 'cust_id' or 'customerID' makes data integration and analysis more reliable.
+Uniform variable names and formats across all data collection instruments ensure that people are not confused and that everything makes sense.
+For example, using 'customer_id' instead of 'cust_id' or 'customerID' for the same concept allows more dependability when integrating data or making analyses.

 - **Units of Measurement**

-Specifying and enforcing consistent units of measurement throughout the data collection process prevents conversion errors and misinterpretation.
-This includes clearly documenting whether measurements are in metric or imperial units, and maintaining the same unit system across all related data points.
+Specifying and enforcing consistent units of measurement throughout the data collection process avoids conversion errors and misinterpretation.
+This involves clearly documenting whether measurements are in metric or imperial units, and maintaining the same unit system for all related data points.

 - **Data Type Constraints**